Cyrus-Majd/IMP_Interpreter/README.md

 # IMP_Interpreter
-Created a new (basic) programming language called IMP, and wrote an interpreter in OCaml
+Helped create an interpreter for a basic programming language called IMP in OCaml